Identifiability and Inference for Generalized Latent Factor Models: Theoretical Results

 \section{Theoretical Results}

 In this section, we establish the non-asymptotic error bounds and asymptotic normality properties of the maximum likelihood estimators.
-Specifically, under any of the considered identifiability conditions, we present the $l_2$ and $l_\infty$ error bounds in Theorems~\ref{thm_consis} and \ref{thm_uniform_consis}, respectively.
-The asymptotic limiting distributions of the maximum likelihood estimators of the loadings and factors are given in Theorems~\ref{main_thm_loading_asym} and \ref{main_thm_factor_asym}, respectively.
-The limiting distributions for the corresponding estimators of $\Mb_{ff}^{(S)}$ are presented in Theorem~\ref{thm_mff_limiting_distri}.
+We present their $l_2$ and $l_\infty$ error bounds under the proposed identifiability conditions in Theorems~\ref{thm_consis} and \ref{thm_uniform_consis}, respectively.
+The asymptotic distributions of the loading and latent factor estimators are given in Theorems~\ref{main_thm_loading_asym} and \ref{main_thm_factor_asym}, respectively.
+The limiting distributions for the corresponding estimators of $\Mb_{ff}$ are presented in Theorem~\ref{thm_mff_limiting_distri}.